Dragan2402/zoss-23-24/README.md

 ### [4.
 Angular](https://github.com/Dragan2402/zoss-23-24/tree/main/4.%20Client%20layer)

-Angular is a development platform, built on TypeScript.
+Angular is a development platform, built on TypeScript[[2]](https://angular.io/docs).
 As a platform, Angular includes:
 - A component-based framework for building scalable web applications
 - A collection of well-integrated libraries covering various features, including routing, forms management, client-server communication, and more
 - A suite of developer tools to aid in code development, building, testing, and updating